Yes. Technically speaking, you can use a personal credit card for business expenses.

 However, that doesn’t mean that you should.

 For your own business, it may be convenient to use your personal card for business purposes.
-However, tax season can be a nightmare if you have to manually track which expenses were for personal use and which were for the business.
+However, tax season can be a nightmare if you have to manually track business vs. personal expenses.
 Unless you make the separation clear, your personal finances may also end up taking a hit when your business does.

 Using a personal card for business can create serious problems for both the business and the owner of the personal credit card.
 Despite the fact that you shouldn’t use a personal credit card for business expenses, there are still plenty of people who do.

 In fact, the practice is troublingly common.
 According to one Forbes study, over 50% of all small businesses owners regularly use one or more personal lines of credit for business expenses.

 Reasons why you might use a personal card

 Everyone has been in situations where the best choice is unclear.
 Between time sensitivity, financial pressures, and a host of other concerns, you’re not always in a position to make perfectly ideal financial decisions.